 Starting university should be exciting and fun, but it can also be a bit scary.
 Here are 5 tips to help you settle in:

 1) You may be moving into halls or a shared house

 Particularly in halls, the people you are sharing with are likely to be strangers and some of them may not be your first choice of housemate.
-But do make the effort to try and get to know them, as university is a time of life when you will meet people from totally different backgrounds, locations and cultures.
-Sometimes the most unlikely friendships can spring up from getting to know your housemates – I am still in touch with several of the housemates I met at university and one of them went on to become one of my closest friends.
+But, social distancing accepted, do make the effort to try and get to know them, as university is a time of life when you will meet people from totally different backgrounds, locations and cultures.
+Sometimes the most unlikely friendships can spring up from getting to know your housemates.
+I am still in touch with several of the housemates I met at university and one of them became my closest friend.
 Take a chance – it will be worth it.

 2) Join in from the start

 Everyone is new, everyone is uncertain, so now is a good time to get involved with the hobby, club, society or sport that you always fancied trying.
-There is likely to be a fresher’s fair where you can find out about all these opportunities and there will be something for everyone.
-Most opportunities are also likely to be found somewhere on the university website or associated website.
-If you don’t know where to start, the student’s union is usually a good bet to meet fellow students and get involved.
+Usually there is a freshers’ fair where you can find out about these opportunities and there will be something for everyone.
+Even if your freshers’ fair is cancelled due to Covid this year, you are likely to find opportunities somewhere on the university website or associated websites.
+If you don’t know where to start, the student’s union is usually a good bet.

 3) Don’t forget to carry your NUS card

 This is a great benefit to being a student as it gives you access to numerous discounts.
 It can make all the difference when you are on a tight budget. https://www.nus.org.uk

 4) Talking of budgets, remember that you need to make your money last at university